These Celebrities Have Sleep Apnea – Did You Know?

 What is Sleep Apnea?

-1. Obstructive sleep apnea (OSA): there’s a physical obstruction blocking the air due to the muscles around the throat relaxing, which cuts off air flow.
+1. Obstructive sleep apnea (OSA): With obstructive sleep apnea, there’s a physical obstruction blocking the air due to the muscles around the throat relaxing, which cuts off airflow.

-2. Central sleep apnea (CSA): a nervous system disorder in which the brain doesn’t send breathing signals to the body.
+2. Central sleep apnea (CSA): Central sleep apnea is a nervous system disorder in which the brain doesn’t send breathing signals to the body.

-No matter the type, the results and signs of sleep apnea are still the same.
-The patient stops breathing several times during the night.
-It can be a hundred or more.
+No matter the type, the results and signs of sleep apnea are still the same: you regularly stop breathing while you’re asleep.

-Often, the sufferer is not even aware that they have the condition because they may not become fully conscious when they wake up.
-Instead, it’s a micro-awakening, but it still interrupts sleeping and adversely affects the quality of one’s shuteye.
+Often, people with sleep apnea aren’t even aware that they have the condition because they may not become fully conscious when they wake up.2 Instead, sleep apnea consists of micro-awakenings that interrupt sleep and adversely affect sleep quality.

 Get More Info: Complete Guide to Sleep Apnea